Every parent wants what's best for their child. At Quality Care Connections we understand how important your child care decision is to you.

 Finding the type of child care setting most suitable for your needs is the first step in selecting child care.
 Once you have your referrals to the available care options in your area you are ready to formulate your questions that will assess the quality of the child care.
 For more information see 7 Quality Indicators.

 But what are the most important quality indicators in child care?
 First of all, any question that relates to your child or the child care setting is important to get answered.
 Quality child care providers are happy to answer any question that relates to the care being provided.
 So don't be shy speak up!

 There are many resources available to help you select a quality child care setting for your child.
-Family Connections of Lane and Douglas Counties can provide you with materials that will address the age and needs of your individual child.
+Quality Care Connections can provide you with materials that will address the age and needs of your individual child.
 All you need to do is contact us!
 In the meantime, here is a brief overview and some information that you might find helpful.

 You want your child to be safe and happy, loved and cared for, and learning new things every day.
 Look for a place where: